murattatar/SBD_Auto_Send/README.md

 * If you don't have current Rewards, You Sould change **div[5]** to **div[4]** in Line #99
 * Run ;)

-* For real working: should be yesreal ==1  !!
+* For real working: should be yesreal=1  !!
 ALL RESPONSIBILITIES YOUR OWN !!